thedevarchive/dcpt-server/README.md

 # How to Run

 First, import the .sql file in your database.
+The database must have the same name as the one in the source code (default name is "dev_personality_test").

 Then, create a .env file in the project directory.
 It must contain variables PORT and DB_PASSWORD.
 DB_PASSWORD must supply the password to the database containing the tables needed to run the app.